 Your passport needs to be valid for at least 6 months after your trip finishes.
-Ensure also that you have adequate pages in your passport for each country you visit.
-As a guide then, for the Maasai and Migration you will want to have a minimum of 4 blank pages (sides).
+Ensure also that you have adequate pages in your passport for each country that you visit.
+As a guide then, for the Kenya and Tanzania Safari you will want to have a minimum of 4 blank pages (sides).